-In what format does the data come in?
+In what format does the marketing data come in?

 Via email or on disk it comes in an Excel CSV format, which means you can pull the data into any software package you are using to create personalised letters and flyers etc.